lorraine2/csc411_fall2018_tutorials/week2/README.md

 Finally, present the exercise `CSC411_Fall_2018_Tutorial1_worksheet.ipynb`.
 To do this, present each problem to the class.
-Ask the class to to implement the problem twice - without using numpy and with numpy.
+Ask the class to to implement the problem twice (on paper) - without using numpy and with numpy.
 Run both the non-vectorized and vectorized examples from `CSC411_Fall_2018_Tutorial1_worksheet.ipynb` to illustrate the speed differences.
 Repeat for each problem.
 The exercise should take about 15 minutes.